matt77hias/MAGE-v0/meta/file-formats.md

 * Syntax: see [OBJ format](http://paulbourke.net/dataformats/obj/)
   * only a subset is supported
   * `g` has different usage
+  * UVW vertex texture coordinates will be converted to UV vertex texture coordinates

 ### Model: .mdl
 * File mode: ANSI